Supporting students' mental and emotional health

 - All students residing in the United States are eligible for a brief consultation appointment with a clinician who will get a sense of the problem and make recommendations for getting the appropriate support.

 - Due to licensure restrictions, eligibility for ongoing services with Counseling Center clinicians will be dependent on where the student is located.

 - STUDENTS LIVING IN MASSACHUSETTS: All Counseling Center staff are licensed by the Massachusetts Psychology Licensing Board to provide mental health services for anyone residing in this state.

-- STUDENTS LIVING OUTSIDE THE UNITED STATES: At this time, students who are residing outside of the US are not eligible for ongoing services as it is not possible to acquire licensure.
-However, they can schedule a brief consultation appointment with one of our clinicians or contact our afterhours clinicians who are available for students in need of brief, solutions focused mental health support.
+STUDENTS LIVING OUTSIDE THE UNITED STATES: At this time, students who are residing outside of the US are not eligible for ongoing services as it is not possible to acquire licensure.
+However, they can contact our afterhours clinicians who are available for students in need of brief, solutions focused mental health support.